-At 92m high with an observation deck at 72m, visitors can be taken up the clock tower in the hand-operated lift.
+At 92m high with an observation deck at 72m, visitors can be taken up the clock tower in a hand-operated lift.
 Tours depart every 15 minutes but get there early if you’re visiting during school holidays.

 Daisy Hill Koala Centre